-b) International organisations acting under international law c) Partner located in a Region outside the Programme area and belonging to an EU Member State
+b) International organisations acting under international law c) Partner located in a Region outside the Programme area and belonging to an EU Member State d) Investments activities foreseen by the partners:

 Ad-hoc declaration accepting the requirements deriving from the Treaty on the Functioning of the European Union and the regulations applicable in the framework of the Interreg Euro-MED Programme mentioned in section "Building your Consortium" of the Programme Manual.
 No template is provided by the Programme.